 During the Facebook Live I got several questions on how to hang this lighthouse bird feeder.
 I designed this for a tabletop, but you can hang it if you choose.
 You’ll definitely want to make sure that you use a very strong glue like E-6000 so that nothing falls apart.

-My one warning to you is that I wouldn't hang your lighthouse bird feeder if you get a lot of wind.
-This isn't a huge DIY bird feeder, but it's not small either, and if you have too much wind it's going to blow all over the place and spill all the seed.
+My one warning to you is that I wouldn’t hang your lighthouse bird feeder if you get a lot of wind.
+This isn’t a huge clay pot lighthouse, but it’s not small either, and if you have too much wind it’s going to blow all over the place and spill all the seed.

 Are you ready to jump into the tutorial??
 Keep reading!!

 Gather These Supplies